obscureButTrue/obscureButTrue.github.io/_posts/2019-11-18-Homogenesis.md

-Abstract: Homosexuality was frequently mentioned in ancient literature, but recent genetic analysis of well-preserved human remains from medieval monasteries indicates that male homosexuality only rose to the prevalent rate common today during the middle ages.
+Abstract: Although homosexuality is mentioned in ancient literature, recent genetic analysis of well-preserved human remains from medieval monasteries indicates that male homosexuality only rose to the prevalent rate common today during the european middle ages.
-Contemporary legal documents, diary entries and priest misconduct notes support the hypothesis that the rise of the Christian religion and it's single-sex, segregated monasteries led to a genetic change which caused male homosexuality to increase.
+In this report, we present contemporary legal documents, diary entries and priest misconduct notes which support our hypothesis: the rise of the Christian religion and its single-sex, segregated monasteries led to a genetic shift which caused male homosexuality to increase dramatically.
-In this report, we isolate the specific genetic modifications and reinforce our hypothesis with statistical analysis.